HarryXiong24/HarryXiong24.github.io/src/en/article/recursion.md

 As we see, we don't know the value of f(6), but we can transform it as 6 *f(5); We don't know the value of f(5), but we can transform it as 5 * f(4)...

-Until when we reach the terminal condition f(1) = 1, and then we start to go back.
+Until we reach the terminal condition f(1) = 1, we start to go back.

 **So, for any recursion, we have two phases: go-in, come-out.
 Like this example, steps 1-6 represent going in, and steps 7- 11 represent coming out.**